fuzzbop/emuMenu/README.md

 * Fuck if I know, but it should work in theory

 ## HOW TO Use:
-### The progress bars are currently non functional

 A default database will be created when you first open the program.